-California has more than 100 gun laws.
-Why don’t they stop more mass shootings?
+California Has More Than 100 Gun Laws.
+Why Don’t They Stop More Mass Shootings?

 The exception arose from a well-known critic of state gun laws: Judge Roger T. Benitez of the U.S. District Court for the Southern District of California, a federal judge who once compared the AR-15 assault rifle, used in many mass shootings, to a Swiss army knife, in that both are “a perfect combination of home defense weapon and homeland defense equipment.”

-Benitez later set aside his own ruling, pending an appeal, that the state magazine ban violated the Second Amendment, but sales of large capacity magazines spiked in the state in the interim.
+Benitez later stayed his own ruling, pending an appeal, that the state magazine ban violated the Second Amendment, but sales of large capacity magazines spiked in the state in the interim.

 California also requires extensive background checks to prevent the sale of guns to people who might harm themselves and others.
 People with felony convictions are barred from gun ownership for life, and even certain misdemeanor convictions can mean a decadelong ban.